WasserCluster Lunz

 Open Day

-WasserCluster Lunz organizes an open day for interested visitors every two years.
-The next one will take place this year on Saturday, August 24, 2024.
-On the evening before (August 23, 2024) we invite you to a public lecture about our scientific activities.
+The WasserCluster Lunz organizes an open day for interested visitors every two years.
+The next one is expected to take place in 2026.

 Partner of EFA 2019, GLA and Österreich forscht